QinMing/Nachos-Operating-System/code/threads/README.txt

     However, this function originally sorts by ascending order.
 We want descending order.
 For this, we simply pass in a negation of the priority to the function to achieve the expected results.
+    test switch case numbers used:
+        19: Expects to work successfully. threads run in priority order

 Whales
 --------------------